S4nchzz/S4nchzz/readme.md

                 <ul>
                     <li>
                         <p>
                             I am passionate about programming and learning new technologies.
-I enjoy working in teams and consider myself organized, professional, and driven to complete well-structured projects.
+I enjoy working in teams and consider myself organized, professional and driven to complete well-structured projects.
 I strive to stay updated with the latest technological                                 trends and apply best practices in software development.
 I like to get involved in projects that challenge me to think critically and find innovative solutions.
 Additionally, I value the importance of collaboration and knowledge sharing, as I                             firmly believe that teamwork leads to superior results.
                         </p>
                     </li>
                 </ul>